guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-3-2-typo-chatbot-bahasa-Indonesia.md

 membuat banyak orang cenderung melupakan bentuk yang tepat dari sebuah kata.
 Dan banyak orang menaruh sedikit perhatian kepada ejaan yang benar.
 [2]

 There will be another rule on chatbot to handle any misspelling case.
-(Nawaf Ali, 2014: 00).
+(Nawaf Ali, 2014: 13).
+> Chat bots responses are coming from artificially intelligent knowledge base that has rules, so the chance for a chat bot to present a misspelled word is close to none, unless the chat bot programmer did add them intentionally.

 But it would be user satisfying (TELUS International, 2015) since not pretend to be human.
 (Tiwari et al, 2017)